← Back to guides

 6. Immediate wins

-Step-by-step: Create your ADHD-friendly to-do list
+Step-by-step: Create your flexible to-do list

 Step 1: Daily energy check